 - Specific resources for finding the help you need including links to websites and phone numbers

 Finally, choosing to call a drug hotline could be an emotional experience.
 After all, you’ve probably kept a lot of emotions bottled up.
 Once you finally find someone who understands your struggles, the outpouring of emotions could be overwhelming.
 That’s okay.
 That’s perfectly normal.
-Addiction professionals are trained to give support and provide you with the best information for finally getting help.

 Remember, you are never alone.
 Many others dealing with cocaine addiction reluctantly made the call.
 Their lives changed thanks to a cocaine abuse hotline.
 In fact, you can get the help you need by picking up the phone right now.